ishaanjav/InfoSystemV1-Visitor_Device/README.md

 where `<LOCATION>` should be replaced with something like `uksouth.api.cognitive.microsoft.com`.

 #### With these changes made, the app should function as intended.
-However, it is not meant to be a stand-alone app and is intended to be used with the following apps: [Caretaker App Repository]().
+However, it is not meant to be a stand-alone app and is intended to be used with the following apps: [Caretaker App Repository](https://github.com/ishaanjav/InfoSystemV1-Caretaker_Device).
 [Resident App Repository](https://github.com/ishaanjav/InfoSystemV1-Resident_Device).
-## Links ABOVE

 ------
 ## Other Information System Apps
 This app has many applications whether it be in the homes of individuals with Alzheimer's or dementia, or in residential homes for the elderly.
 Because of its ability to not only notify a patient and their caretaker of a visitor, but to also provide information about that visitor and maintain a log of events, this app can be of great assistance.